zeroclipboard/zeroclipboard/docs/instructions.md

      - As of [v2.0.0] (but no sooner), you will be able to use normal `:hover` CSS pseudo-class selectors instead!
  - The `activeClass` config option &rarr; as of [v1.3.0], removing in [v2.0.0]
      - As of [v2.0.0] (but no sooner), you will be able to use normal `:active` CSS pseudo-class selectors instead!
+ - The `trustedOrigins` config option &rarr; as of [v1.3.0], removing in [v2.0.0]
+     - Use the `trustedDomains` config option instead!
+ - The `allowScriptAccess` config option &rarr; as of [v1.3.0], removing in [v2.0.0]
+     - The correct value can be intelligently calculated internally, so this option is simply no longer needed by users.